 - Be generous with the salt and pepper!
 The more fish you have, the more you need.

-- Once you close the grill, the salmon should cook for 14-18 minutes, until almost completely cooked through at the thickest part.
+- Once you close the grill lid, the salmon should cook for 14-18 minutes, until almost completely cooked through at the thickest part.
 The cooking time will vary based on the thickness of your salmon.

 How to Tell When Salmon is Finished Cooking

-- You can check for doneness by taking a sharp knife and peeking into the thickest part of your Grilled Salmon in Foil.
+- If you don’t have a meat thermometer, you can check for doneness by taking a sharp knife and peeking into the thickest part of your salmon.
 If it is beginning to flake, but still has a little translucency in the middle, it is done.

 What to Serve with Grilled Salmon in Foil